 Handmade soap bars dissolve away faster than store-bought detergent bars.
 It’s the glycerin again!
 Glycerin in the soap bar attracts water from a humid bathroom air, or a wet soap dish, and can leave you with a gooey glop instead of a bar of soap if you’re not careful.
-Handmade soap must be kept dry between uses.
+Keep handmade soap dry between uses.

 Certain colors, fragrances, and ingredients morph in cold process soap.
-Due to the high pH of cold process soap batter, though, some ingredients can do weird things!
+Due to the high pH of cold process soap batter, ingredients can do weird things!
 Colors change completely, fragrances disappear into nothing, fresh ingredients turn a funky shade of brown or grey.

-To avoid this, use soap dyes, colorants, and micas that have been tested and labeled for cold process soap use.
+To avoid this, use colorants and fragrances that are tested and labeled for cold process soap use.

-The benefits of making your own luxurious handmade soap far outweigh the drawbacks.
+Still, the benefits of making your own luxurious handmade soap far outweigh the drawbacks.
 I’ve been making my own soap for 20+ years and will never go back to store-bought!

 Cold Process Soap Making Ingredients